gpesquero/CatAtom2Osm/README.md

   * OsmNode.java
   * OsmWay.java
   * OsmRelation.java
-    Classes derived fro OsmItem used to store and handle information of OSM elements (nodes, ways and relations).
+    Classes derived from OsmItem used to store and handle information of OSM elements (nodes, ways and relations).